falcosecurity/falco-website/content/en/docs/install-operate/installation.md

     cp -R falco-{{< latest >}}-x86_64/* /
     ```

-3. Install some required dependencies that are needed to build the kernel module and the BPF probe.
-If you want to use other sources like the modern BPF probe or plugins you can skip this step.
+3. Install some required dependencies that are needed to build the kernel module and the eBPF probe.
+If you want to use other sources like the modern eBPF probe or plugins you can skip this step.

     ```bash
     apt update -y
     apt install -y dkms make linux-headers-$(uname -r)
-    # If you use falcoctl driver loader to build the BPF probe locally you need also clang toolchain
+    # If you use falcoctl driver loader to build the eBPF probe locally you need also clang toolchain
     apt install -y clang llvm
     ```

-4. Use `falcoctl driver` tool to configure Falco and install the kernel module or the BPF probe.
-If you want to use other sources like the modern BPF probe or plugins you can skip this step.
+4. Use `falcoctl driver` tool to configure Falco and install the kernel module or the eBPF probe.
+If you want to use other sources like the modern eBPF probe or plugins you can skip this step.
    {{% pageinfo color="info" %}}

    To install the driver, write and execution permissions on the `/tmp` directory are required, since `falcoctl` will try to create and execute a script from there.